Doris-vv/Marketing-Analytics/README.md

 -- Outer query selects the final cleaned and standardized data

 SELECT
-    JourneyID,  -- Selects the unique identifier for each journey to ensure data traceability CustomerID,  -- Selects the unique identifier for each customer to link journeys to specific customers ProductID,  -- Selects the unique identifier for each product to analyze customer interactions with different products VisitDate,  -- Selects the date of the visit to understand the timeline of customer interactions Stage,  -- Uses the uppercased stage value from the subquery for consistency in analysis Action,  -- Selects the action taken by the customer (e.g., View, Click, Purchase) COALESCE(Duration, avg_duration) AS Duration  -- Replaces missing durations with the average duration for the corresponding date
-FROM
+    JourneyID,
+    CustomerID,
+    ProductID,
+    VisitDate,
+    Stage,
+    Action,
+    COALESCE(Duration, avg_duration) AS Duration
+	-- Replaces missing durations with the average duration for the corresponding date FROM
     (
         -- Subquery to process and clean the data SELECT
-            JourneyID,  -- Selects the unique identifier for each journey to ensure data traceability CustomerID,  -- Selects the unique identifier for each customer to link journeys to specific customers ProductID,  -- Selects the unique identifier for each product to analyze customer interactions with different products
-            VisitDate,  -- Selects the date of the visit to understand the timeline of customer interactions UPPER(Stage) AS Stage,  -- Converts Stage values to uppercase for consistency in data analysis Action,  -- Selects the action taken by the customer (e.g., View, Click, Purchase) Duration,  -- Uses Duration directly, assuming it's already a numeric type AVG(Duration) OVER (PARTITION BY VisitDate) AS avg_duration,  -- Calculates the average duration for each date, using only numeric values
+            JourneyID,
+            CustomerID,
+            ProductID,
+            VisitDate,
+            UPPER(Stage) AS Stage,
+            Action,
+            Duration,
+            AVG(Duration) OVER (PARTITION BY VisitDate) AS avg_duration,
-            ROW_NUMBER() OVER (
+			-- Calculates the average duration for each date, using only numeric values ROW_NUMBER() OVER (
-                PARTITION BY CustomerID, ProductID, VisitDate, UPPER(Stage), Action  -- Groups by these columns to identify duplicate records
+                PARTITION BY CustomerID, ProductID, VisitDate, UPPER(Stage), Action
+				-- Groups by these columns to identify duplicate records ORDER BY JourneyID
-                ORDER BY JourneyID  -- Orders by JourneyID to keep the first occurrence of each duplicate ) AS row_num  -- Assigns a row number to each row within the partition to identify duplicates FROM
+				-- Orders by JourneyID to keep the first occurrence of each duplicate ) AS row_num
+			-- Assigns a row number to each row within the partition to identify duplicates FROM
+            dbo.customer_journey
-            dbo.customer_journey  -- Specifies the source table from which to select the data ) AS subquery  -- Names the subquery for reference in the outer query WHERE
+    ) AS subquery  -- Names the subquery for reference in the outer query WHERE
-    row_num = 1;  -- Keeps only the first occurrence of each duplicate group identified in the subquery
+    row_num = 1;
+	-- Keeps only the first occurrence of each duplicate group identified in the subquery
 ```

 ## Sentiment Analysis with Python